PhillypHenning/Witchlight/Sessions/Arc-4/Arc-Items.md

 ### 5 Mundane Magical Items
-1. **Whispering Fern**: A small potted fern that quietly repeats any conversation held nearby within the last hour.
+1. [Karag] **Whispering Fern**: A small potted fern that quietly repeats any conversation held nearby within the last hour.
 Ideal for eavesdropping or remembering forgotten details.

 2. **Glimmer Pebble**: A small stone that emits a soft, ambient glow in darkness but does not provide enough light to illuminate anything beyond a few inches.
 Adds eerie ambiance rather than practical utility.